AnushkaAyare/8-week-sql-challenge/README.md

 Each solution is written in clean, readable SQL with a focus on the business question behind each query — not just the output.
 Where the source data needed cleaning (inconsistent nulls, mixed types, messy strings), that's handled explicitly before any analysis begins.

 Every case study folder has its own README covering the business problem, approach, and key takeaways.

 ---

-## Why These 6

-These 6 (out of 8) were chosen because each one maps to a concept that comes up repeatedly in real DA/DS work and interviews: joins and window functions, data cleaning, churn analysis, running balances, date-based comparisons, and funnel analysis.

----